thwerks/NodeJS-Home-Assistant-Framework/README.md

-### This project has been superceeded by the ThinkWerks IoT Framework
+### This project has been superseded by the ThinkWerks IoT Framework

 ## Preamble